 I am an Assistant Professor in the School of Computer Science of the University of Nottingham.
 This site serves as a point of contact to find me.

-Throughout my admittedly short career I have had the chance to work in several teams and interact with people of many backgrounds: software engineers, computer scientists, petroleum geologists, education researchers, linguists, and many I am forgetting.
+I have had the chance to work in several teams and interact with people of many backgrounds: software engineers, computer scientists, petroleum geologists, education researchers, linguists, and many I am forgetting.
 This has given me a strong taste for interdisciplinary, collaborative research.
 If you share this taste and are looking for a collaboration, feel free to get in touch with me.

 Research